dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

   the faster these macroeconomic dynamics become toxic.

-- There are major differences in how this kind of credit-driven policy affects the currency and the behavioral economic dynamics.
+- There are major differences in how this kind of credit-driven policy affects the currency and behavioral economic dynamics.
   - In the nineties and the aughts, the credit stimulated the economy through the housing markets, which is a necessary means towards promoting home ownership.
 Therefore, if one manipulates housing